panzi/qjoypad/README.md

 The development team for Psi, the Jabber client, also get a lot of thanks for writing the tray icon code that I borrowed and tweaked.
 (Note from Mathias Panzenböck: I guess this is about the tray icon code before Qt 4.
-Qt 4 has nice support for the tray.)
+Qt 4 and newer has nice support for the tray.)
 Thank you for developing GPL and for helping other developers!
 (Check out the [Psi Website](http://psi.affinix.com/))